Menu

 • Stoves

-Chemical plant buildings may also contain asbestos materials.
+Chemical plant workers exposed to asbestos may have come into contact with the mineral in buildings where they worked.
 Chemical plant workers often work in enclosed areas, making airborne asbestos easier to inhale.
 Despite regulations, workers today may still be in danger of asbestos exposure.

 Chemical Plant Workers and At-Risk Trades